gabriel-melki/interview-assistant/README.md

-# HR Assistant API
+# Interview Assistant API

-An AI-powered HR Assistant API that generates interview questions and helpful tips for technical roles in data science, engineering, and analytics.
+An AI-powered Interview Assistant API that generates interview questions and helpful tips for technical roles in data science, engineering, and analytics.

 ## Features